Team-Code-Monkeys/secret-cocktail-web-app/README.md

 **Required Environment Variables for the Server**

+These are environment variables that must be defined for the server to run properly.
 Create a ``.env`` file with the following content in the functions folder:

 ```shell
 TWILIO_ACCOUNT_SID="..."